 There are 13 Municipal Solid Waste landfills in the State of Alabama that have Autauga & Elmore Counties in their service area.
-The landfills with Elmore & Autauga Counties in their service area are expected to have adequate capacity to fulfill the needs of the jurisdiction for the next 10-15 years.
 Table 5.1 lists the landfills, permit numbers, permit expiration date, permitted volumes and location of these facilities.
 Figure 5.1 Facilities With Autauga & Elmore Counties In Their Service Area shows the location of these facilities.